 This is a guide for testing and replacing a temperature sensor if it is bad.

-While every vehicle will have a different location for a sensor the basic information below will be the same for most any car or truck.
+While every vehicle will have a different location for a sensor, the basic information below will be the same for almost any car or truck.

 Symptoms of a Bad Engine Coolant Temperature Sensor

-The most common problem of a bad ECT is a vehicle that overheats.
+The most common problem of a bad ECT is the vehicle runs hot and overheats.

 This is because the ECT controls when the fan turns on and off.

 A bad ECT can also cause an engine to rough idle, misfire, or run poorly.

-Other bad components can also cause these symptoms so testing the sensor is the best way to see if it is bad.
+Other bad components can also cause the same symptoms so testing the sensor is the best way to see if it has failed.

 How a Temperature Sensor Works

-A ECT is a Thermistor which changes resistance depending on the temperature.
+An ECT is a Thermistor that changes resistance depending on the temperature.

-Higher temperatures will decrees the resistance as the temperature rises.
+Higher temperatures will decrease the resistance as the temperature rises.

 The Thermistor resistance decreases as the engine warms up, which allows voltage to pass through.

-Once voltage passes through the ECT a connection is made between the two wires which the computer is alerted by the 5 Volts DC.
+Once voltage passes through the ECT, a connection is made between the two wires, which the computer is alerted to by the 5 Volts DC.

-Once the computer receives the 5 volts it starts to regulate the temperature usually by turning on the fan.
+After the computer receives the 5-volts, it starts to regulate the temperature, usually by turning on the fan.

 Coolant Temperature Sensor Location

 The best way to find the location is to search Google Images or buy a manual for your car or truck.

-Prices can also vary depending on the vehicle.
+Prices can vary depending on the vehicle, manufacturer, make, and model.

 How to Test the Coolant Temperature Sensor